littlebyteorg/appledb/README.md

     These files group related devices in to related groups (e.g. Cellular and Wi-Fi models of iPads are grouped together).

 osFiles/
-    These are files that describe a particular OS software bundles - despite the name of the folder, it includes more than iOS versions
+    These are files that describe a particular OS software bundles.

 jailbreakFiles/
     These describe particular tools for achieving a jailbreak on a device.